Jontom01/Balanced-Strings/README.md

 The second command line argument is your input string x, written as 'x'.

 If the given string is accepted, a parse tree will be generated.
 The data value of the tree vertices are either one of the terminals (c or s), or \<exp\> if the node denotes an expression.
+The parse tree is printed using an implementation of pre-order traversal, which will explain the order in which each node is printed onto the screen.